Hydrographic Science > Overview

 - Presentation of the project and results to the examination committee

-Data collection platforms include 21’ and 29’ USM research vessels, as well as, the recently aquired 135' R/V Point Sur.
+Data collection platforms include 21’ and 29’ USM research vessels, as well as, the recently acquired 135' R/V Point Sur.
 All vessels are capable of conducting hydrographic operations using multi-beam sonar and side-scan sonar systems.
 These systems provide the students exposure to state-of-the-art technology and processes student and the opportunity to build a fully functioning hydrographic survey platform from a small boat.
 The final charts and Report of Survey are submitted to the NOAA office of the Coast Survey.
 If deemed acceptable, the information is used to update existing nautical charts.